Programming & Data Processing

 7 8 9

-Copy the resulting matrix from the output area and paste it wherever you need it — a report, a code file, or another calculation.
+Grab the result from the output area and paste it wherever you need it, whether that's a report, a source file, or another calculation.

 Input: